 The Audit Committee of our Board of Directors has adopted a policy and procedures for the pre-approval of audit and non-audit services rendered by our independent auditors.
-The policy generally pre-approves specified services in the defined categories of audit services, audit-related services, tax services and other permissible non-audit services up to specified amounts.
+The policy generally pre-approves specified services in the defined categories of audit services, tax services and other permissible non-audit services up to specified amounts.
 Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent auditors or on an individual case-by-case basis before the independent auditors are engaged to provide each service.
 The pre-approval of services may be delegated to one or more of the Audit Committee's members, but the decision must be reported to the full Audit Committee at its next scheduled meeting.

-The Audit Committee of our Board of Directors has determined that the rendering of the services other than audit services described above by the Deloitte Entities is compatible with maintaining the independence of the Deloitte Entities.
+The Audit Committee of our Board of Directors has determined that the rendering of the services other than audit services described above by Ernst & Young is compatible with maintaining the independence of Ernst & Young.